Teenage girl

 We acknowledge that learning environments can often propose challenges to neurodivergent young people and create barriers to their education.
 It is therefore helpful to offer tailored support that nurtures their strengths and addresses their specific needs.
 This journey begins with SEN Support (Special Educational Needs Support), which aims to provide the right support and accommodations to enhance their development and success, both in school and in life.

-To help you on this journey, we have compiled a list of neuroaffirming resources.
+To help you on this journey, we have also compiled a list of neuroaffirming resources.
 These can guide you in creating collaborative conversations for your child or young person with anyone who interacts regularly with them and assist in adopting practices at home.
 Together you can start creating an environment that aligns with their personal strengths and needs.

 Many reasonable adjustments are inexpensive and involve small adjustments in practice rather than expensive equipment or additional staff.
 Small, considered changes can have a big impact on a student’s education and can benefit all students.